-The children of bondage, the dusky sons of Africa, are compared with these rangers of the wilderness-the very extreme of human degradation.
-I have little to offer to you, my sable breathren, but sad reflection, and my whole stock of sympathy;-if, like an angel, trumpet-tongued, I could, I would sound an alarm in the souls of your tyrants, and the steeled hearts of your taskmasters.
-No more, your averted eye, glistening with tears of bloody torture, wrung from your heart's core by the lash and scourge of barbarous rulers-should shun, should hate Christian white man!
-Hear me, ye ill-fated creatures of America bought and sold traffic,-weep not;

-rather, in the convulsive agony of your deep-rooted sorrows, laugh in your chains, that the stripes and indignant afflictions you endure, curses the land with ugliness; bear up but a little while, and your great father beyond the moon will take you to your happy, immortal race!--The Americans will tell you, the African niggers have no talent or capacity;--the French amiable philosopher, Montesquieu, ably rebuts the charge.--Fie, fie, such are lame apologies for barbarity.
+iny whole stock of sympathy; -if, like an angel, trumpet-tongued.
+I could, I would sound an alarm in the souls of your tyrants, and the steeled hearts of your task No more, your averted eye, glistening with tears of bloody tortures, wrung from your heart's core by the lash and scourge of barbarous rulers-should shun. should hate Christian white man!
+Hear me, ye ill-fated creatures of American bought and sold traffic .-- ween not: rather, in the convulsive agony of your deep rooted sorrows, laugh in your chains, that the stripes and indignant afflictions you endure, curses the land with ugliness; bear up a little while, and your Great Father beyond the moon, will take you to your happy, immortal race! -The Americans will tell you, the African niggers have no talent or capacity; \-- the French amiable philosopher, Montesquieu, ably rebuts the charge,-Fie. fie, such are lame apologies for barbarity.

 "Have we not hands, organs, dimensions, senses, affections, passions?
-Fed with the same food, hurt with the same weapons, subject to the same diseases, healed by the same means, warmed and cooled by the same winter and summer? if you prick us, do we not bleed?
+Fed with the same food, hurt with the same weapons, subject to the same diseases, healed by the same means, warmed and cooled by the same winter and summer?
+If you prick us, do we not bleed?
 If you tickle us, do we not laugh?
-If you poison us, do we not die?"---SHAKSPEARE.
+If you poison us, do we not die?"---SHAKESPEARE.

-I am no enemy to the luxuries of those zones where the labour of Africans are required, therefore my morality will be less liable to animadversion; all this could be obtained by kind treatment, periods of servitude, and freedom.---It was, and is, generally understood in Europe, that the American Government had determined gradually to abolish slavery, agreeably to the wishes of all good men; now let us mark the fallacy of such promise to mankind.
-The business or question the most interesting this Session of Congress, (1820) was relative to the State of Missouri being admitted into the Union free and unshackled, or loaded with the stigma and indelible stain of slavery?--Argument in favour of national faith, advocated by a feeling and noble minority, kicked the beam; while a great majority, in triumphant exultation, laughed at the Reformers, as they termed them;-and, strange to tell, a great part of such majority were members from the Free States, enjoying the full blessings of liberty.-Quære, Does such decision bespeak despotism or republicanism, as the first article of their boasted Charter of Independence runs thus:-" God created all men free."
+I am no enemy to the luxuries of those zones, where the labour of Africans are required, therefore my morality will be less liable to animadversion; all this could be obtained by kind treatment, periods of servitude, and freedom .- It was, and is, generally understood in Europe, that the American Government had determined gradually to abolish slavery, agreeable to the wishes of all good men: now let us mark the fallacy of such promise to The business or question the most interesting in the Session of Congress (1820) was relative to the State of Missouri being admitted into the Union free and unshackled, or loaded with the stigma and indeliable stain of slavery?
+I have read of a Mote and a Beam, and am sorry slavery is not confined to the United States alone.
+Argument in favour of national faith, advocated by a feeling and a noble minority, kicked the beam; while a great majority, in triumphant exultation, laughed at the reformers, as they termed them ; -and strange to tell. a great part of such majority were members from the free states, enjoying the blessings of liberty. - Quære does such decision bespeak despotism or republicanism. as the first article of their boasted Charter of Independence runs thus :- "God created all men free."

-^{} The Haytian State Papers breathe more exalted sentiments than are to be found in the official documents emanating from any Cabinet in Modern Europe.
+\The Haytian State Papers breathes more exalted sentiments than are to be found in the official documents, cumanating from any Cabinet in Modern Europe.

-I am aware my remarks on Slavery will expose me to the censure of its advocates, as such forms part of the political fabric of America; if so unlucky, my answer is briefly this:-I have a right, and a holy one, to develope a thrice-told-tale--a blot on the name of man, nor would I willingly retract a single iota; and I am confident, the good part of the American people---the steady and moral Pensylvanians, the well-disposed of the Eastern and Middle States; will honor me with their full concession of opinion.
+I am aware my remarks on Slavery will expose me to the censure of its advocates, as such forms part of the political fabric of America; if so unlucky, my answer is briefly this;-I have a right, and a holy one, to develope a thrice-told-tale-a blot on the name of man, nor would I willingly retract a single iota; and I am confident, the good part of the American people-the steady and moral Pensylvanians, the well-disposed of the Eastern and Middle States, will honour me with their full concession of opinion.